 Time release is defined as time during the regular school day when an eligible high school student is excused from school for purposes personally benefiting the student.

-The time release program will be under the direction and administration of the high school principal.
+The time release program will be under the direction and administration of the high school principal [or designee].

 Adopted: 6/70